alexvollmer/clip/README.txt

   require "rubygems"
   require "clip"

-  parser = Clip do |p|
+  options = Clip do |p|
     p.optional 's', 'server', :desc => 'The server name', :default => 'localhost' p.optional 'p', 'port', :desc => 'The port', :default => 8080
     p.required 'f', 'files', :multi => true, :desc => 'Files to send' p.flag     'v', 'verbose', :desc => 'Make it chatty' end

-  if parser.valid?
+  if options.valid?
-    if parser.verbose?
+    if options.verbose?
-      puts parser.host
+      puts options.host
-      puts parser.port
+      puts options.port
       puts 'files:'
-      parser.files.each do |f|
+      options.files.each do |f|
         puts "\t#{f}"
       end
     end
   else
     # print error message(s) and usage
-    $stderr.puts parser.to_s
+    $stderr.puts options.to_s
   end

 The names of the options and flags that you declare in the block are accessible